terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_edgegateway_bgp_configuration.html.markdown

 * `stale_route_timer` - (Optional) - Maximum time (in seconds) before stale routes are removed when BGP restarts. **Read only** for VRF backed Edge Gateways

-More information about settings can be found in VMware Cloud Director [BGP Configuration documentation](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-EB585DDC-9F1C-4971-A4AD-44C239E6E822.html)
+More information about settings can be found in Viettel IDC Cloud [BGP Configuration documentation](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-EB585DDC-9F1C-4971-A4AD-44C239E6E822.html)

 ## Importing